derek-kinakin/geoh5vista/README.md

 project
 ```

-Once the data is loaded as a ``pyvista.MultiBlock`` dataset from ``geoh5vista``, then
+Once the data is loaded as a ``pyvista.MultiBlock`` dataset from ``geoh5vista``,
-that object can be directly used for interactive 3D visualization from PyVista_:
+that object can be directly used for interactive 3D visualization from PyVista:

-An interactive scene can be created and manipulated to create a compelling
+An interactive scene can be created and manipulated to create a figure.
-figure.
 First, grab the elements from the project:

 ```python
 # Grab a few elements of interest and plot em up!